This post may contain referral or affiliate links to products & services I use, love & recommend.

 The park and playground areas are open year-round and there is no admission fee.
 There are public restrooms available and even a fish cleaning station by the marina.
 Parking at Roberts Point Park is plentiful and free.

-Sadly, there is a small fishing pier that was heavily damaged by Hurricane Harvey in August of 2017, but I’m certain plans are in place to rebuild it soon.
+Sadly, there is a small fishing pier that was heavily damaged by Hurricane Harvey in August of 2017, but city plans are in place to rebuild it soon.
 It’s a popular fishing spot and a great place to greet the curious pelicans.

 What You Should Bring

 Be sure to bring plenty of snacks and water when you visit the park.
-There is no concession area, only a couple of vending machines near the marina.
+There is no concession area, only a few vending machines near the marina.

 You’ll also want to wear comfortable athletic shoes, maybe even water shoes if you plan to walk on the rocks near the water.
 The small waves produced by passing boats can make the granite rock jetties slippery for flip flops.